-Family Groups 5th-8th Grade
+Family Groups 5th-8th Grade-Modified during COVID

 At Trinity Lutheran School, we have the privilege to mentor students as they learn and grow in Christ.
 This program involves our MS students (5th-8th grade) and our MS staff.
 Each MS teacher will lead a "family" of students made up of a compilation of 5th-8th grade students.